Rabaul Airfield Complex: Japanese occupation

 During late January, 1942, Vunakanau Airfield was occupied by the Japanese after they captured the Rabaul area.
-The Imperial Japanese Navy subsequently began to repair and expand the runway for bomber snd fighter usage.
+The Imperial Japanese Navy subsequently began to repair and expand the runway for bomber and fighter usage.
 Subsequently, Allied aircraft began bombing the airfield, mainly targeting the runway and parked aircraft.
 However, the Japanese were able to keep it serviceable until the end of the war.
 The airfield was expanded and improved.
 By 10 November, 1943, Vunakanau Airfield had two parallel runways both measuring 5,100 feet long with taxiways.
 There were also 64 bomber and 81 fighter revetments, and defenses included 15 heavy-anti aircraft guns, 14 medium anti-aircraft guns, 12 light machine guns, and 3 searchlight batteries.
 These additions were noted by Allied intelligence.

 On 20 February, 1944, the last Japanese aircraft were ordered to withdraw from Vunakanau Airfield and head northward to Truk.
 These aircraft were assigned to the 105th Naval Base Air Unit, and became a part of the “Rabaul Air Force” which continued to fly reconnaissance and occasional strike missions.

 By 25 February, 1944, the withdrawal was completely, which marked the end of the air war over the Rabaul area.
 Afterwards, anti-aircraft defenses remained active and continued to fire at Allied aircraft.